eio/animal-path-segmentation/README.md

 ## Preprocessing

-The `preprocessing/` directory contains scripts to add data labels, derive additional features, normalize, and split into training and test datasets.
+The `preprocessing/` directory contains scripts to add training labels, derive additional features, normalize, and split the data into training and test datasets.

+The expected order of these operations is specified with the numerical prefix in subdirectory names:

+- `1_add_labels/`
+- `2_add_derived_features/`
+- `3_normalize_data/`
+- `4_split_data/`

 ## Training